0nix/ggj21/twine/evidence_questioning.md

 "That she is mine to-" Lieutenant Sessler begins, before being cut off by Sergeant Bayer.
 "State your accusation clearly, Lieutenant!"

-"That her involvement is mine to determine, and she not listed by the intel!
-The  consists of intercepted mail from a known location of the subversive movement United Left, Sergeant."
+"That her involvement is mine to determine, and she not mentioned by our intel!
+We are here because of intercepted mail from a known location of the subversive movement United Left, Sergeant."
 Sessler says before motioning towards you.
 "This was beyond the Agent's clearance level, but clearly you have other ideas!"

 The Sergeant turns his back and stands facing the wall, tapping his foot.
 "The mail?"
 He asks.